-The Accessibility and Usability Lab research team was created to broaden our scope beyond testing against the objective standards of WCAG to include the subjective experiences of low vision and blind students at the CU Boulder campus.
-Our experience with in-depth testing using native adaptive technology users, made it clear that meeting objective standards is only one important step in creating accessible technology.
-Each student arrives at CU with a different socioeconomic background, unique academic interests, and varying degrees of adaptive technology proficiency.
-The research team was formed, in part, to understand how user experiences align with accessible technology.
+The research team was created to broaden our purpose beyond testing to the objective standards of WCAG and ad hoc remediation to include the subjective experiences of low vision and blind students at the CU Boulder campus.
+Through in-depth testing with native adaptive technology users, it became clear that meeting objective standards is only one important step in creating accessible technology.
+Each student arrives at CU with diverse socioeconomic backgrounds, a broad range of academic interests, and varying degrees of adaptive technology proficiency, and the research team was formed, in part, to understand how user experiences align with accessible technology.

 The research team recently concluded ethnographic research that situates the realities of the blind experience at CU Boulder within the policies, practices, and attitudes of CU staff and faculty.
 Through participant observation, auto ethnography, in-depth semi-structured interviews, and informal interviews, we gained a holistic perspective of the blind experience across the technological, academic, and social environments.
 Results from the research are intended to inform university policy and practice around issues of accessibility.
 In addition, we have been accepted to present our findings at the American Anthropological Association annual meetings in November 2018, as well as the Accessing Higher Ground conference in November 2018.
 We have distributed an executive summary of our key findings to all research participants and key university administration; an academic journal article is currently being prepared for peer review.